snigo/mathx/README.md

 # MathX

 Extended Math object for JavaScript.
-Collection of useful math functions that I personally need almost on every occasion and that are lacking in standard Math object.
-The goal is not to gather every possible math function outthere, but rather keep it lightweight and only add stupidly obvious fuctions to this collection.
+Collection of useful math functions that I personally need almost on every occasion and that are lacking in the standard [Math object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).
+The goal is not to gather every possible missing math function out there, but rather keep it lightweight and only add stupidly obvious functions to this collection.

 ## Usage